 A. Anyone can participate in a 529 plan regardless of income of the account owner and in most states, regardless of the age of the beneficiary.

 Q. How do I open a 529 plan?

 A. To learn more about a particular 529 plan and open an account, you can contact the state which administers the program directly.
 CSPN offers information and links to plan websites and toll-free numbers to contact the state plans.
 Most states offer residents the opportunity to invest in the plan directly though the state.
-These plans are often called “Direct Sold” and are typically offered with relatively low fees and without sales commissions.
-For those looking for professional advice on how to invest in a 529, “Advisor Sold” programs are offered by many of the state plans.
-Advisor Sold programs offer professional investment advice and service with standard sales commissions applying.
+These plans are often called “Direct Sold” and are typically offered with low fees and no commissions.
+For those looking for professional advice on how to invest in a 529, “Advisor Sold” programs are offered by states.
+Advisor Sold programs offer professional investment advice and service with standard fees and sales commissions applying.

 Q. How can I change the beneficiary on an account?

-A. Each 529 plan can provide the forms necessary for changing the beneficiary on an account.
+A. Each 529 plan make available all forms necessary for changing the beneficiary on an account.
 Contact your 529 plan to determine the specific requirements and forms necessary to complete this procedure.
 Depending on the relationship of the new and old beneficiaries, changing the beneficiary of an account may trigger a taxable event, which could also include a penalty, gift tax or both.

 Q. Is investment in 529 plans recommended by financial advisors?